unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 	0x635 [3] 0x00 0x00 <B>0x00</B> is changed to:<BR>
 	0x635 [3] 0x00 0x00 <B>0xfd</B><BR>

-I found 0xfe & 0xff actually made the display dim, 0xfd seems to be the max.
+I found 0xfe & 0xff actually made the display dim, 0xfd seems to be the max.<BR>
 It is now so bright, I am running the RCD330 in its "darkest" setting.

 All other 0x635 messages are sent through unchanged, so the variable dash back light adjustment still works on the RCD330:<BR>